The Directed Grid Theorem: From Fences to Cylindrical Grids

-Recall that $\RRR'$ consists of subpaths of $\RRR$ and that $\RRR$ is a bottom up linkage which, by Lemma~\ref{lem:jumps}, goes up row by row.
+Recall that $\RRR'$ consists of subpaths of $\RRR$ and that $\RRR$ is a bottom up linkage which, by the assumption above, goes up row by row.
 Hence, $\RRR'$ also goes up row by row in terms of $\ZZZ$ within $\FFF_2$.
-For the following claim we require